efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### Configuration

 Designs in OpenLane have configuration files.
-A configuration file contains values set by the user for various {term}`Variable`(s).
+A configuration file contains values set by the user for various {py:class}`openlane.config.Variable`(s).
 With them, you control the OpenLane flow.
 This is the configuration file for the `spm` design:

 ````{dropdown} config.json